 Malware, short for malicious software, refers to any intrusive software developed by cybercriminals (often called hackers) to steal data and damage or destroy computers and computer systems.
-Examples of common malware includes viruses, worms, Trojan viruses, spyware, adware, and ransomware.
+Examples of common malware include viruses, worms, Trojan viruses, spyware, adware, and ransomware.
 Recent malware attacks have exfiltrated data in mass amounts.

 Typically, businesses focus on preventative tools to stop breaches.
 By securing the perimeter, businesses assume they are safe.
-Some advanced malware, however, will eventually make their way into your network.
+However, some advanced malware will eventually make their way into your network.
 As a result, it is crucial to deploy technologies that continually monitor and detect malware that has evaded perimeter defenses.
 Sufficient advanced malware protection requires multiple layers of safeguards along with high-level network visibility and intelligence.

 Malware will inevitably penetrate your network.
 You must have defenses that provide significant visibility and breach detection.
-In order to remove malware, you must be able to identify malicious actors quickly.
+To remove malware, you must be able to identify malicious actors quickly.
 This requires constant network scanning.
 Once the threat is identified, you must remove the malware from your network.
-Today's antivirus products are not enough to protect against advanced cyber threats.
-Learn how to update your antivirus strategy.
+Today's antivirus products are not enough to protect against advanced cyberthreats.

-Worms are a malicious software that rapidly replicates and spreads to any device within the network.
+A worm is a type of malicious software that rapidly replicates and spreads to any device within the network.
 Unlike viruses, worms do not need host programs to disseminate.
-A worm infects a device via a downloaded file or a network connection before it multiplies and disperses at an exponential rate.
+A worm infects a device through a downloaded file or a network connection before it multiplies and disperses at an exponential rate.
 Like viruses, worms can severely disrupt the operations of a device and cause data loss.

 Trojan viruses are disguised as helpful software programs.
 But once the user downloads it, the Trojan virus can gain access to sensitive data and then modify, block, or delete the data.
 This can be extremely harmful to the performance of the device.
 Unlike normal viruses and worms, Trojan viruses are not designed to self-replicate.